 Cross-functional team collaboration to form an efficient approval workflow.
 Receive feedback, rework, publish & measure.
 Experiment by publishing your work for a test round on media platforms and get reviews from consumer response.
 Although this approach takes more time, it is more effective to churn out the best quality content.

 As easy as it may sound, maintaining brand consistency can be challenging when you generate content on a massive scale.
 It is crucial to maintain brand consistency to create long term engagement and loyalty among customers.

 The first and most important step is to understand your core values and how you want your business to evolve over a period of time.
 A detailed understanding helps in keeping your branding authentic as well as build a strong brand strategy.

 Now that you have understood the core values that the brand should convey, the next step would be to create a brand guide.
 A brand guide has 11 main elements as follows:

 Once your brand guide is ready, share a copy with all the members of your company so that your branding remains consistent.

 The first iteration of your brand guide may not be your final version.
 It is important to understand how consumers respond to your brand.
 Along with consumers, inputs from the members of your team can also be useful to iterate the brand guide.
 To use time efficiently, set up an approval committee, and use online collaborative tools to iterate and finalize the guide.
-The brand guide can then be followed during the process of creative automation.

 To maintain brand consistency, make sure to follow the brand guidelines.
 After finalizing your brand guide, make sure that you update the existing branded materials.
 It is also crucial to perform timely quality checks.
 Ensure to circulate the brand guide and provide a brief explanation to all departments including: